JosephMcGrath/josephmcgrath.github.io/markdown/Mapinfo In A Modern Workflow.md

 While it doesn't deserve a lot of the flack it gets, I wouldn't say it's a better GIS than others on the market.
 MapInfo certainly has its share of plus points (mainly its strong SQL integration).

-- The general UX downgrade that is the ribbon interface,
-    - Functionality is split up - context-switching to unhelpful ribbon tabs,
-    - useful functionality being hidden a few layers down,

 ## The Graphical Object

 If you're coming from Arc or QGIS, the main difference you'll find on a day-to-day data creation basis is that rather than setting styles on a layer-by-layer basis, the symbol information is stored as part of the 'Graphical Object' that MapInfo calls geometry + style.
 This can be nice if you want *this one point* to have a different style to all the others but I personally find it's a massive pain to have to manually maintain the layer styles (though you can update them automatically through scripts).